YMreyoud/RATS/README.md

 - [Contact](#contact)

-##  1. Introduction to BulkRNAseqShiny
+##  1. Introduction to RATS

+The RNA-seq analysis tool set (RATS) is an interactive shiny-based tool that leverages packages such as Seurat, Limma, EdgeR, EnrichR, Monocle3, and more to enable researchers with any level of bioinformatics expertise to conduct basic analysis of bulk and single-cell RNA sequencing data.
 This tool uses bioconductor packages [limma](https://bioconductor.org/packages/release/bioc/html/limma.html) and [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) to perform model fitting and differential gene expression analysis on bulk RNA-seq raw count data.

 This tool also provides users the ability to generate several types of plots using [ggplot2](https://ggplot2.tidyverse.org/) and [pheatmap](https://www.rdocumentation.org/packages/pheatmap/versions/1.0.12/topics/pheatmap) packages.